Hamilton E. Holmes: Legacy

 For many years after graduating, Holmes stayed away from the University of Georgia, stating that his "time as a student there was very bad".
 In the early 1980s, Holmes agreed to help plan the university's bicentennial celebration and became the first African-American to be on the university's board of trustees.

-The Atlanta native has several landmarks named in his honor including the Hamilton E. Holmes Elementary School in East Point, Georgia; Hamilton E. Holmes Drive (Highway 280) in Fulton County, Georgia, Hamilton Holmes Middle School in King William, Virginia; and the H.E.
+Several landmarks are named in his honor, including the Hamilton E. Holmes Elementary School in East Point, Georgia; Hamilton E. Holmes Drive (Highway 280) in Fulton County, Georgia, Hamilton Holmes Middle School in King William, Virginia; and the H.E.
 Holmes MARTA station in Atlanta.
-The first endowed professorship at the University of Georgia named for an African-American was created in his name on 11 November 1999.
+The first endowed professorship at the University of Georgia named for an Black American was created in his name on 11 November 1999.
 The University of Georgia Academic Building is named for him as well, along with Charlayne Hunter-Gault, as it is called the Holmes/Hunter Academic Building, as of 2001.
-Also in 2012, Emory University has dedicated a new dorm in his honor, called Hamilton Holmes Hall.
+In 2012, Emory University dedicated a new dorm in his honor, called Hamilton Holmes Hall.
 The Emory University School of Medicine hosts an annual memorial lecture series in his name honoring diversity in medicine.